-In addition, non-SBE taxpayers may generally claim the following prepayments in full:
+In addition, non-SBE taxpayers may generally claim prepayments in full for expenditure that is:

-– expenditure made under a ‘contract of service’ (e.g., salary and wages) or
+– made under a ‘contract of service’ (e.g., salary and wages); or

-The following may act as a checklist of possible accelerated expenditure:
+The following may act as a checklist of possible accelerated expenditure for 2020/21:

 * Consumables/spare parts.

-* Fringe benefits – any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2018.
+* Fringe benefits – Any benefits to be provided, such as property benefits, could be purchased and provided prior to 1 July 2021.

-Non-SBE taxpayers (and some SBE taxpayers) are entitled to a deduction for expenses incurred as at 30 June 2018, even if they have not yet been paid.
+Business taxpayers (including SBE taxpayers) are entitled to a deduction for expenses incurred as at 30 June 2021, even if they have not yet been paid.

-* Salary or wages and bonuses – the accrued expense for the days that employees have worked but have not been paid as at 30 June 2021;
+* salary or wages and bonuses – the accrued expense for the days that employees have worked but have not been paid as at 30 June 2021;

 * commissions – where commission payments are owed to employees or other external parties;

-* fringe benefits tax (‘FBT’) – for example, if an FBT instalment is due for the June 2018 quarter, for example, but not payable until July, it can be accrued and claimed as a tax deduction in the 2018 income year.
+* fringe benefits tax (‘FBT’) – for example, if an FBT instalment for the June 2021 quarter is due but is not payable until July, it can be accrued and claimed as a tax deduction in 2020/21; and

-* Directors’ fees – where a company is definitively committed to the payment of a director’s fee as at 30 June 2018, it can be claimed as a tax deduction.
+* directors’ fees – where a company is definitively committed to the payment of a director’s fee as at 30 June 2021, it can be claimed as a tax deduction.